Test Track Rethemed Attraction Reopening Soon With New Scenes and Changes

 The Test Track theme at EPCOT feels a bit tired for many guests as the sponsorship of Chevrolet is honestly the main focus of the theme.
 Disney agrees with this sentiment as it was announced that Test Track would be completely reimagined with a brand new theme.

-We now have the timeline for when this new attraction will reopen at Disney World and some thoughts on this later opening date than expected.
+We now have the timeline for when this new attraction will reopen at Disney World!
+See all details about this reimagining below.

 Test Track Retheme Timeline